velo-by-wix/portfolio-workshop/docs/PACKAGE_MANAGER.md

 import twilio from 'twilio';
 ```

 5. **Add variables for an Account SID and Auth Token** which we will get in the next module when we sign up for a Twilio account.
+Also **create a variable for your Twilio Phone Number**.
 ```
 const accountSID;
 const authToken;
+const twilioNumber;
 ```

 5. Lasly, **stub out an async function called sendSms**.
 Make sure to export it as we will need to access this function on the frontend.
 We will fill out this function once we learn more about the Twilio API.